AnnaDK/Milestone-2/README.md

  * All other credits, references, and  sources are collected, organized and can be found in the document [references.md](assets/references/references.md)
   Hope it can help other students.

-  Special thanks to:
+  **Special thanks to:**

    Code Institute Mentor Spencer Barriball for his help and support.

-  Code Institute Slack Community for shared experience.
+   Code Institute Slack Community for the shared experience.

  ## [Disclaimer](#disclamer)